TIVerse/pyveda/docs/brief.md

 ## 19. Conclusion

 PyVeda represents a **complete reimagining** of parallel computing for Python.
-By unifying fragmented ecosystems, providing adaptive optimization, and maintaining production-grade quality, PyVeda enables developers to:
+By unifying fragmented ecosystems, providing adaptive optimization, and maintaining high quality, PyVeda enables developers to:

 ✅ **Write less code** - Simple, intuitive API
 ✅ **Run faster** - Adaptive scheduling and GPU acceleration
 ✅ **Debug easier** - Deterministic replay and rich telemetry
-✅ **Deploy confidently** - Production-ready from day one
+✅ **Deploy confidently** - Ready to use from day one

 **Ready to get started?**